bingalls/dynamovie/README.md

 ## Run
 * `./start.sh`
-* Note that terminating start.sh with Control-C does not terminate API server nor database started in background
+* Should automatically open browser with http://localhost:8080/
+* You can debug ReST API in http://127.0.0.1:8000/movies/
+* Call `./stop.sh` before closing terminal, to clean up background services
 * Edit api/dynamovie/settings.py before running in production!
 Settings are *not secure*

 ## Testing